CREAMY Smoked Mac and Cheese (No Velveeta)

 NOTE: Do not use pre-shredded cheese for this recipe.
 It will cause the cheese sauce to be grainy instead of smooth and may clump during the smoking process.

 - Sharp Cheddar: The signature sharp and rich flavors are key to this smoked mac n cheese recipe.
-This cheese has a flavor that complements BBQ dishes.
+This cheese has flavors that complement BBQ dishes.
 It melts easily into the mornay sauce and provides a nice color when it emerges from the smoker.
 Purchase a high-quality sharp cheddar and shred it by hand.

 - Gouda: Adding this cheese is worth the cost, trust me.
 It has a milder flavor than cheddar with notes of an aged smoke flavor.
 The most important part is that Gouda cheese melts perfectly, adding the ooey-gooey creaminess that this sauce really needs.
 Don’t bother with smoked Gouda, as this will get smoked for an hour and tends to be overwhelming with flavor.